|

 bands.
 At night the moonbow is faint, due to the low amount

 of sunlight reflecting off of the Moon.
-It's appearance
+Its appearance

 varies from grayish white, pale colors or just plain